yoramzarai/Oscillatory/.ipynb_checkpoints/README-checkpoint.md

 ## Notebooks
 - eb_factorization_example.ipynb contains several exmples of EB factorization and asscoiated planar networks.

-- SEB_paths.ipynb uses the triangle diagrams (derived from the planar networks of an SEB factorization) to deduce the exponent of an oscillatory matrix $A$, and compute the families of vertex-disjoint paths of each corner minor of $A^r$, where $r$ is the exponent of $A$.
+- SEB_paths.ipynb uses the triangle graphs (derived from the planar networks of an SEB factorization) to deduce the exponent of an oscillatory matrix $A$, and to compute the families of vertex-disjoint paths of each corner minor of $A^r$, where $r$ is the exponent of $A$.

 - analyze_osc.ipynb analyzes the exponent of an oscillatory matrices.